juliannascruggs/nback/README.txt

 Logic behind an n-back game

 Game:
-	display x # of objects sequentially
+	X display x # of objects sequentially
-	randomize the value of the object properties user selects which properties they believe they saw n # of intances ago compare user selection to object property n # instances ago deem it right or wrong, message that immediately calculate a percentage of how much the user remembered correctly vs. not for each property type
+	X randomize the value of the object properties
+	X user selects which properties they believe they saw n # of intances ago X compare user selection to object property n # instances ago X deem it right or wrong
+	message that immediately
+	calculate a percentage of how much the user remembered correctly vs. not for each property type

 Game settings:
-	Number of objects to play: trials
+	X Number of objects to play: trials
-	Object properties: object constructor
+	X Object properties: object constructor
-	n-back: n
+	X n-back: n
-	score: boolean?
+	X score: incorrect/correct counts

 Properties:
-	color
+	X color
+	position[0,0]
 	shape
 	sound
-	position[0,0]

 Sequence
-	create objects with random properties
+	X create objects with random properties
+		X create matches
+		X create fillers
-		later, create matches, lures and fillers
+		  create lures
-	store the objects
+	X store the objects
-	show the objects
+	X show the objects
-	* compare the object's properties to the properties of object n does this work differently if we generate properties as matches, lures and fillers? listen to the user's input on compare the user's property guesses to the object's properties store
+	X compare the object's properties to the properties of object n X listen to the user's input on click
+	X compare the user's property guesses to the object's properties for incorrect/correctness X store the correct and incorrect values

 Layout
-	Status
+	X Status
-		Game ready
+		X Game ready
-		Game active
+		X Game active
-		Game paused
+		X Game paused
-		Game complete
+		X Game complete
 	Gameboard
 		Stage
 		Controls
 	Settings
 		Object property toggle
-		N value
+		X N value
 		Speed (time between objects)
 		Flash time (% of time window in which the object is visible)